 Most infants with NEC recover fully after treatment and do not have any residual problems.
 However, the following complications may arise in some cases, causing long-term issues, such as feeding problems(3)(5).

-- Scarring of the bowel
+- Adhesions of the bowel

 - Intestinal stricture (narrowing of the intestines)